Megan Rice: Trial

-Rice, Walli, and Boertje-Obed were initially charged with misdemeanor trespass and "destruction and depredation" of government property (a felony) which faced up to a $100,000 fine and up to a year in prison.
+Rice, Walli, and Boertje-Obed were initially charged with misdemeanor trespass and "destruction and depredation" of government property (a felony) and faced up to a $100,000 fine and up to a year in prison.
 When they refused to plead guilty to those charges they were instead charged with violating the peacetime provision of the Sabotage Act, 18 U.S.C. § 2155(a), which Congress enacted during World War II, The Sabotage Act applies only if they acted "with intent to injure, interfere with, or obstruct the national defense," and authorizes a sentence of up to 20 years.
 They were also charged with causing more than $1,000 damage to government property, carrying up to 10 years in prison.

 On May 9, 2013, the three were convicted.
 In her testimony Sister Rice said "I regret I didn't do this 70 years ago."
 Her sentencing was originally scheduled for January 28, 2014, but was postponed to February 18, 2014, due to a snow storm.

 Although many news organizations called it a break-in, the team, including their lawyers, are clear that they walked in.
 Security failures and contractor ineptitude, not criminal know-how, put them next to the nation's uranium for its nuclear warheads.